 On 22 June 2022 the CRTC renewed the broadcasting licences of the Canadian Broadcasting Corporation (CBC) from September 2022 to August 2027.

-Several parties, including the Forum, have submitted petitions to Cabinet asking that the decision be set aside and/or returned back to the CRTC for reconsideration, due to concerns that it does not implement (“derogates from”) the objectives in Parliament’s broadcasting policy for Canada, set out in subsection 3(1) of the 1991 Broadcasting Act.
+Nineteen parties, including the Forum, submitted petitions to Cabinet (see below) asking that the decision be set aside and/or returned back to the CRTC for reconsideration, due to concerns that it does not implement (“derogates from”) the objectives in Parliament’s broadcasting policy for Canada, set out in subsection 3(1) of the 1991 Broadcasting Act.

 Applications for leave to appeal Broadcasting Decision CRTC 2022-165 to the Federal Court of Appeal: